oven-sh/bun/docs/guides/ecosystem/remix.md

 ---

 To start the dev server, run `bun run dev` from the project root.
+This will start the dev server using the `remix dev` command.
+Note that Node.js will be used to run the dev server.

 ```sh
 $ cd my-app